 Where Does Your Christmas Spending Rank?

-Americans plan to spend an average of $830 on Christmas gifts this year, according to a new Gallup poll.
-That’s a Santa-sized bump from last year’s November poll, when $720 was the average guesstimate.
+Americans plan to spend around $906 on Christmas gifts this year, according to a new Gallup poll.
+That’s a Santa-sized bump from last year’s survey when $785 was the estimate.¹

 |$1,000 or more||30%|

 |None/Don’t Celebrate/Not Sure How Much||6%|

 You’re the boss of your money so you get to choose whether you’ll spend $100 or $1000 on gifts this year.
 Doesn’t matter to us as long as you decide up front and plan for it.
 Sounds kind of crazy during the Christmas season—who doesn’t love buying on a whim or shopping just for the fun of it?
 You when January rolls around—that’s who!
 Spending without a plan usually means spending too much money on last-minute gifts you’re not even that excited to give.